jclapis/quantum-course-docs/docs/quantum-algorithms/shors-algorithm.md

 Indeed, the period information is captured in the relationship between the input and output once they're entangled together.

 In the [QFT](./qft.md) section, we demonstrated how the inverse QFT could be used to recover the frequency of a wave if the that wave was encoded into the amplitudes of a register in superposition.
-Here, we're going to do something similiar.
+Here, we're going to do something similar.
 It's a little different because the amplitudes don't contain a wave in the same way; they all have the same value in some states, and 0 value in others (for example, $\ket{0,14}$ is not part of the superposition).

 We're going to do this: